 Fiction with Elizabeth McKenzie

 Spend each morning workshop (9:30 a.m. - 12:30p.m.) with Elizabeth McKenzie and a group of between seven and twelve other writers.
 Each participant will submit up to twenty pages of fiction for review by the workshop group.
 The writing should be literary fiction and may be part of a larger work or a stand alone story.
 The workshop meets four mornings (Mon.-Thurs.) and each participant will receive focused feedback from the instructor and group on their craft.
 Workshop packets with all submissions will be available for online download after July 15th.
 Optional participant readings will be held.

 Elizabeth McKenzie's latest novel The Portable Veblen appeared in 2016 to critical acclaim.
-It was named a Best Book of 2016 by NPR, the San Francisco Chronicle, The Guardian, St. Louis Post-Dispatch, Kirkus, Elle, BookPage, and Largehearted Boy and was longlisted for the National Book Award and the Bailey's Prize for Women's Fiction, and won the California Book Award in 2017.
+It was named a Best Book of 2016 by NPR, the San Francisco Chronicle, The Guardian, St. Louis Post-Dispatch, Kirkus, Elle, BookPage, and Largehearted Boy, was longlisted for the National Book Award, was a finalist for the Bailey's Prize for Women's Fiction, and won the California Book Award in 2017.
 It has been translated into Dutch, Korean, Czech, German and Italian and released in the UK.
 McKenzie is also the author of the novel MacGregor Tells The World, a San Francisco Chronicle and Chicago Tribune Best Book of the Year, and Stop That Girl, which was short-listed for The Story Prize.
 Her fiction has appeared in The New Yorker, The Atlantic, Best American Nonrequired Reading, and has been recorded for NPR’s Selected Shorts.
 McKenzie is a senior editor at Chicago Quarterly Review, as well as the managing and fiction editor of Catamaran Literary Reader.
-She also teaches creative writing at Stanford Continuing Studies.
 To learn more about Elizabeth McKenzie, visit her website Stop That Girl.